OCR-D/core/README.md

 All modules are also published to [PyPI](https://pypi.org/search/?q=ocrd).

-The easiest way install is via `pip`:
+The easiest way to install is via `pip`:

 ```sh
 pip install ocrd